Harmoware/Harmoware-VIS/README.md

 ### ReverseButton

-Harmoware-VIS state A button object that updates `animateReverse` to true.
+The ReverseButton will update `animateReverse` to true.

 ##### Examples